freenas/freenas-docs/userguide/services.rst

     * check the box :guilabel:`Always Chroot`

 #.
-Start the FTP service in
-    :menuselection:`Services --> Control Services`.
+Start the FTP service in :menuselection:`Services --> Control Services`.
-    Click the red :guilabel:`OFF` button next to FTP.
-After a second or so, it will change to a blue :guilabel:`ON`, indicating that the service has been enabled.
+    Click the :guilabel:`Start Now` button next to :guilabel:`FTP`.
+After a second or so, the service light  will change from red to green and the control button will change to :guilabel:`Stop Now`, indicating that the service has been enabled.

 #.
 Test the connection from a client using a utility such as
     Filezilla.